 Patrick Flint editing credits go to Rhonda Erb and Whitney Cox.
 The proofreaders who enthusiastically devote their time—gratis—to help us rid my books of flaws blow me away.
 My gratitude goes to Anita, Caren, Karen, Kelly, Misty, Ginger, Lanier, Tara, and Pat.

-As for the rest of you, you can pick up Switchback on Amazon now, paperback, ebook, or audiobook, and pre-order Snake Oil and Sawbones.
+As for the rest of you, you can pick up Switchback on Amazon now, paperback, ebook, or audiobook, along with the other books in the series.
 And you really should.

 Extras this week: